ijf8090/bash-git-prompt/README.md

 #### Themes

-The most settings are now stored in theme files.
+Most settings are now stored in theme files.
 To select a theme, set the variable `GIT_PROMPT_THEME` to the name of the theme located in `<INSTALLDIR>/themes` without the extension `.bgptheme` like this:

 ```sh